 Wilderness Committee and Kinder Morgan

 On Saturday I met a small group of committed Wilderness Committee members who had a table and signs outside the Broadway and Commercial SkyTrain station.
-They were handing out invitations to the March & Rally starting at Vancouver City Hall at 12:00 noon on November 19th, part of their continuing campaign against Kinder Morgan’s proposed pipeline.
+They were handing out invitations to the March & Rally starting at Vancouver City Hall at 12:00 noon on November 19th, part of their continuing campaign against the proposed pipeline by Kinder Morgan pipeline.

 Kinder Morgan’s website states that Trans Mountain currently transports approximately 300,000 barrels per day (bpd) of crude oil and refined petroleum from the oil sands in Alberta to Vancouver, BC and Washington state.
 They are pursuing a proposed $5.4 billion expansion of Trans Mountain, which would increase capacity to 890,000 bpd.
 The pipeline is pending regulatory approvals and Kinder Morgan expects the expanded pipeline to be completed in 2019.